librenotes/your_own_git/README.md

 #### Bonus : Your git service has an API!
 Checkout `<yourip:3000_or_yourdomain>/api/swagger`

 ## Donate and Help Us

+### As Librenotes team we are developing free as in freedom note taking application, checkout [Librenotes](https://github.com/librenotes/web), any help is appreciated!

 ```
 BTC > qzuej7qa36tkqpzuyz265068s7exymn4dq8h6ha9ep